Maybe you’ve seen runners wearing gaiters at trail races. Or perhaps you’ve just heard them mentioned on trail running forums and on social media.

 What styles do running gaiters come in?

-Some manufacturers sell gaiters in solid designs, others sell more exotic and exciting designs, such as Gaiter Pods Rainbow Unicorn Designs.
+Some manufacturers sell gaiters in solid designs, others sell more exotic and exciting designs, such as Gaiter Pods Rainbow Unicorn Designs or Superhero Comic Designs.

 Where do you buy running gaiters?